-This article records four other events in more depth.
+This article records three other events in more depth.
 In February 1917, William Cox was killed by a hit and run driver on Pitchers Hill the day after his son had died of septicaemia.
 In August 1925, William Skene Ross a gardener at Wickhamford Manor, accidentally drank some poison intended for pest control.
 In September 1938, Emily Field was killed after a car left the road on the notoriously bad bend that was by the Sandys Arms at that time.
-In August 1941, an R.A.F. bomber on a training flight came down in the parish after nearly hitting Corner Cottage.

 1. A hit and run accident on Pitchers Hill

 John Jacques junior lived in North Street, Broadway where he was recorded in the 1911 census as being a draper and clothier.
 His other interest was photography and he produced postcards with pictures of local families.
 He had been driving for about ten years and had a clean driving licence.